Changes in the newborn at birth

 Toggle: English / Spanish

-Changes in the newborn at birth are a number of changes that an infant's body undergoes to allow it to survive outside the womb and adapt to life in a new environment.
+Changes in the newborn at birth refer to the changes an infant's body undergoes to adapt to life outside the womb.

 Birth - changes in the newborn

-While the fetus is in the womb, it "breathes" by exchanging oxygen and carbon dioxide through the mother's circulation via the placenta.
-Most of the blood does not go through the developing baby's lungs.
-Instead, it travels through the heart and flows throughout the baby's body.
+The mother's placenta helps the baby "breathe" while it is growing in the womb.
+Oxygen and carbon dioxide flow through the blood in the placenta.
+Most of it goes to the heart and flows through the baby's body.

-At birth, the baby's lungs are filled with amniotic fluid and are not inflated.
+At birth, the baby's lungs are filled with amniotic fluid.
+They are not inflated.
 The baby takes the first breath within about 10 seconds after delivery.
-It sounds like a gasp, as the newborn's central nervous system reacts to the sudden change in temperature and environment.
+This breath sounds like a gasp, as the newborn's central nervous system reacts to the sudden change in temperature and environment.

-Once the umbilical cord is cut and the baby takes the first breath, a number of changes occur in the infant's lungs and circulatory system:
+Once the baby takes the first breath, a number of changes occur in the infant's lungs and circulatory system:

 Increased oxygen in the lungs causes a decrease in blood flow resistance to the lungs.